Skip to content

 • You can apply for your asset protection permit online.

-We will process your application within 5 days, and then we will issue your permit.
+We will process your application within 5 full business days, and then we will issue your permit.
 Construction work can only begin once you have received your permit.

 Apply for an asset protection permit